Cybersecurity Threats That You Need Protection From

 It is really amazing when you think about how much data people put on the internet.
 From credit card information and online shopping to very personal information on social media, and even information as simple as emails between colleagues and conversations in chat rooms like WhatsApp.
-This information is privy to all kinds of cybersecurity threats.
+This information is privy to all kinds of cybersecurity threats that you need protection from.

 Needless to say, there is a lot to worry about these days.
 Cyber breaches and various attacks have affected many people’s financial data and have been important topics since the 2016 presidential election.